Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

 ---

-Opaquely wraps a type so it can be transmitted between two pieces of code without making public APIs dependent on a library- os OS-specific type.
+Opaquely wraps a type so it can be transmitted between two pieces of code without making public APIs dependent on a library- or OS-specific type.

 Imagine this: